coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 Cumulativity Weak Constraints
 -----------------------------

-.. opt:: Cumulativity Weak Constraints
+.. flag:: Cumulativity Weak Constraints

-This option, on by default, causes "weak" constraints to be produced when comparing universes in an irrelevant position.
+   When set, which is the default, causes "weak" constraints to be produced when comparing universes in an irrelevant position.
 Processing weak constraints is delayed until minimization time.
 A weak constraint between `u` and `v` when neither is smaller than the other and one is flexible causes them to be unified.
 Otherwise the constraint is silently discarded.

    This heuristic is experimental and may change in future versions.
    Disabling weak constraints is more predictable but may produce arbitrary numbers of universes.

 Global and local universes